TheStarAlight/eTraj.jl/README.md

 - `rydberg_prinQNMax`                                       : Maximum principle quantum number n to be collected.

 ### Optional params. for target `Molecule`
-- `mol_ionOrbitRelHOMO`                     : Index of the ionizing orbit relative to the HOMO (e.g., 0 indicates HOMO, and -1 indicates HOMO-1) (default 0).
+- `mol_ionOrbitRelHOMO = 0` : Index of the ionizing orbit relative to the HOMO (e.g., 0 indicates HOMO, and -1 indicates HOMO-1) (default 0).

+### Optional params. for MOADK method:
+- `moadk_ionOrbit_m = 0`    : Magnetic quantum number m of the ionizing orbital along the z axis. m = 0,1,2 indicate σ, π and δ respectively.

 ### Optional params. for ADK method
 - `adk_ADKTunExit = <:IpF|:FDM|:Para>`      : Tunneling exit method for ADK methods (when `ionRateMethod==:ADK`).